 2.6.3.4.1 Members should use and respond to the results, advice and reports of designated monitoring centres and any subsequent advice of expert groups.

+Further guidance:

+WMO-No. 8, Part III, Chapter 1, 1.6, 1.8

+WMO-No. 488; Part III, 3.1.3.14

 2.6.3.5 Feedback, Change Management and Improvement

-2.6.3.5.1 Members should ensure that inconsistencies (problems) identified by WIGOS Lead and Monitoring are rectified in a timely manner and that a process for their documentation and rectification is implemented and maintained.
+2.6.3.5.1 Members should ensure that inconsistencies (problems) identified by WIGOS Lead and Monitoring Centres are rectified in a timely manner and that a process for their documentation and rectification is implemented and maintained.

 2.6.3.5.2 Members should, upon identification or notification of observation quality related inconsistencies, and problems analyze the detected problem and implement necessary improvements to operational practices and procedures so as to minimize their negative impacts and prevent their future reoccurrence.